Indian Aviation Vision 2040 for 1bn Flyers: What are Major New Airports Coming up in India in 2025 and 2026

 The Navi Mumbai International Airport project cost is estimated at Rs.16, 700 crore, as per the report on India’s Aviation Vision 2040.
 Read more about the second Mumbai international airport designed like a lotus, India’s national flower, and its topnotch facilities.

 Ludhiana, Punjab’s largest city and industrial hub, is the location of one of the upcoming international airports in India.
-The airport, officially named Shaheed Kartar Singh Sarabha International Airport, is coming up at the existing Indian Air Force (IAF) station in Halwara.
-To be developed by the Punjab government and the Airports Authority of India in collaboration, the project includes construction of an international passenger terminal in the first phase.
-Ludhiana International Airport will be able to accommodate and handle Code 4C-type aircraft such as Boeing 737-700 and Airbus A-320.
+Halwara Airport, officially named Shaheed Kartar Singh Sarabha International Airport, is being developed by the Punjab government and the Airports Authority of India in collaboration.
+Ludhiana’s Halwara Airport will be able to accommodate and handle Code 4C-type aircraft such as Boeing 737-700 and Airbus A-320.

 Location: Halwara, nearly 40 km from Ludhiana